24 September, 2021

 It is important to note from this enforcement notice, that subject access requests must be complied with and the presence of ongoing legal proceedings does not mean that an organisation can refuse to comply with a subject access request.
 The GDPR only permits an organisation to refuse a subject access request if the request is manifestly unfounded or excessive.
 Whilst the presence of ongoing legal proceedings will clearly be a key consideration when dealing with the request and applying exemptions, it is not a valid reason to refuse to comply with the request.

 It is common for individuals to make requests for personal information during the course of grievance and/or disciplinary proceedings.
 This case highlights how such requests must be dealt with in accordance with data protection law.
 It also highlights that disclosure as part of legal proceedings is a different regime to disclosure of personal data under a subject access request and organisations should have appropriate processes in place to recognise and respond to such requests.

-For more information contact Bethany Paliga in our Governance, Procurement & Information department via email or phone on 01254 222347.
+For more information contact Bethany Paliga in our Housing & Regeneration department via email or phone on 01254 222347.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.

 Learn more about our Housing & Regeneration department here